Definition of Cash Management

 Cash management is also known as treasury management, refers to the process of collection, management, and usage of cash flows for the purpose of maintaining a decent level of liquidity, and it involves financial instruments such as treasury bills, certificate of deposit, and money market funds making the same substance for not just individuals but organizations too.

 It is a process in which the cash is collected, disbursed, and invested so that there is maximum liquidity.
-Cash management also helps in maximizing profitability by optimizing cash utilization.
+It also helps in maximizing profitability by optimizing cash utilization.
 It also helps in creating provisions for future contingencies such as economic slowdown, bad debts, etc.

 Types of Cash Management